• Skip to primary navigation

 Dance Competition Planning: Find a Theme that Shines

-Last updated on January 15, 2019 by Sozo Staff Leave a Comment
+Last updated on June 18, 2026 by The Studio Guide Staff Leave a Comment

 Your studio’s chosen dance competition theme offers two main benefits.
 First, it can make your dancers’ performance — and, by extension, your studio — more memorable.
 Second, it can make decisions easier by limiting your possibilities.
 And with all the choices necessarily part of competition season, you’ll be glad for that more limited selection.